moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/style-guide.md

 # How we style our dbt models

-## Fields and model names
+## Column and model names

 ### Essential styling
-- 🔑 Each model should have a primary key and that primary key should be the first field in the table.
+- 🔑 Each model should have a primary key and that primary key should be the first column in the table.
 - 🔑 The primary key of a model should be named `<object>_id`, for example, `account_id`.
 This makes it easier to know what `id` is being referenced in downstream joined models.
 - 🔑 Consistency is key!
-Use the same field names across models where possible.
+Use the same column names across models where possible.
 For example, a key to the `customers` table should be named `customer_id` rather than `user_id` or 'id'.
 This helps users to understand how tables can be joined together.
 - Use underscores (i.e. snake case) for naming dbt models; avoid dots or camel case.
   - ✅ `models_without_dots`
   - ❌ `models.with.dots`